 PREDICT96 creates microphysiological models that replicate specific organs and can be programmed to operate continuously with little intervention.
 The overall system is compact and small enough such that dozens of them can fit into an incubator.
 The disposable plate houses an assembly of bonded layers, including a fluidic layer to precisely route fluids that mimic blood flow.
 A durable, or potentially disposable, actuator lid, houses fluidic control elements and the 192 pumps.
 Sensors and probes in the modules measure tissue and barrier function—enabling the prediction of human response to compounds in a way that testing tissue using animal models or static Petri dish cell cultures cannot.
 PREDICT96 provides observation of tissue response in real time—for example, observing immune cell interaction with tissues or blood cell extravasation in a model of drug-induced vascular injury.

 Draper is collaborating with a consumer product company and a pharmaceutical company to develop advanced organ system platforms that recreate human oral physiology as well as the liver, vascular system and gastrointestinal organs.
-Once individual PREDICT96 models of the gut, intestine, liver, vasculature and kidney have been developed and validated (expected by the end of 2018), Draper could integrate them into a BIOMIMETICS platform for testing absorption, distribution, metabolism and excretion of candidate drugs.
-PREDICT96 also can be adapted to perform the functions of EVIDENT, which now operates as a 12-channel system for evaluating ex vivo tumor and tissue fragments.
+PREDICT96 models of the gut, intestine, liver, vasculature and kidney can be deployed and validated, with versions of those models interconnected using a BIOMIMETICS platform for testing absorption, distribution, metabolism and excretion of candidate drugs.
+PREDICT96 also serves to enhance the throughput of other Draper platforms, such as EVIDENT, which models immune cell interaction with patient-specific ex vivo tumor and tissue fragments.

 Access our Capabilities

 We push boundaries and deliver the capabilities you need.